 My prediction, and of course this is only my personal opinion, leads me to believe that there will be no real estate crash in Mississauga anytime soon.
 My reasoning is based on the following key points.

-1. Interest Rates are Low – For the past few years interest rates have been at historical lows.
+1. Interest Rates are Low – For the past few years, interest rates have been at historical lows.
 Many condo owners took advantage of this by selecting extremely low variable interest rates.
-Also, a few weeks back BMO and a few other banks introduced an all time low 5 year fixed rate at 2.99%.
-By no means am I a mortgage broker or interest rate expert, but for me this signifies that interest rates will probably continue to stay low for the next little while.
-Having low interest rates, means the cost of borrowing is cheap; hence people can afford to buy real estate.
+Also, a few weeks back BMO and a few other banks introduced an all-time low 5 year fixed rate at 2.99%.
+By no means am I a mortgage broker or interest rate expert, but for me, this signifies that interest rates will probably continue to stay low for the next little while.
+Having low-interest rates means the cost of borrowing is cheap; hence people can afford to buy real estate.

 2. Tight Lending Practices – Unlike our US counterpart, the Canadian banking system is a lot more strict and conservative.
 In order to qualify for a mortgage, a person has to prove his income in various ways by providing T4’s and bank statements.

-3. Most Eeal Estate Predictions are US Based – Most speculations of any type of real estate crash are US based.
+3. Most Real Estate Predictions are US Based – Most speculations of any type of real estate crash are US based.
 As stated above, Canada has much tighter lending practices in place, which would prevent a real estate collapse like the one that occurred in 2008 in the United States.

 4. Rent in Mississauga is Not Cheap – Rent prices for a newer one bedroom condo in downtown Mississauga starts at about $1,300 per month.
 The demand for vacant condo units is high and anything that is rented slightly below market value disappears off the market the same day!